SkylineCommunications/dataminer-docs/user-guide/Reference/Skyline_DataMiner_Folder/More_information_on_certain_files_and_folders/Elements1.md

 ## Description.xml

-Every element on a DMA has its own *Description.xml* file.
+If Swarming is not enabled, every element has its own *Description.xml* file.
 In that file, you can specify aliases for each of the parameters of that element.

 When you change something to a *Description.xml* file of an element, the changes will only take effect after a restart of the element.